List of Coronation Street characters introduced in 2017: Leah Buckley

+Lara Cutler

+Lara Cutler, played by Niamh Blackshaw, is a young teenage girl who, like Bethany Platt (Lucy Fallon), was being pimped out to older men for sex by Nathan Curtis (Christopher Harper).
+At one of Nathan's parties, a drunken Bethany believed that Lara had stolen the necklace Nathan had given to her.
+Despite Lara's protests that Nathan gave jewellery to all his girls, Bethany attacked her and the two were quickly separated by Nathan to ensure Bethany didn't learn any more.

+Bethany's uncle, David Platt (Jack P. Shepherd), and Shona Ramsey (Julia Goulding) later track Lara down in order to find somebody to testify against Nathan.
+They took her for a meal, but she refused to go to the police and ran away before the two could convince her.
+Lara is killed off screen on 2 October 2017 when she jumps in front of a train.
+Subsequently, Nathan and his accomplices are sentenced for their crimes.

 Nicola Rubinstein

 Nicola Rubinstein, played by Nicola Thorp, made her first on-screen appearance on 12 June 2017.
 She is the daughter of Pat Phelan (Connor McIntyre).
 She arrived as Seb Franklin's (Harry Visinoni) case worker.
-Nicola departed on 13 June 2018 at the conclusion of her storyline, however on 11 November the same year it was announced that Thorp would be returning as Nicola in January 2019.
+Nicola departed on 13 June 2018 at the conclusion of her storyline; however, on 11 November the same year it was announced that Thorp would be returning as Nicola in January 2019.
 She returned on 21 January 2019 for a few episodes.